thana-than/Processing-Tetris/README.md

 </ol>

 # Default Controls
-I don't like these controls... but they follow official Tetris Guidelines
+I don't like these controls... but they follow official Tetris Guidelines.<br>
-<br>These should be easy to modify by changing the button() bool methods:
+These should be easy to modify by changing the button() bool methods:
 <ul>
   <li>Left / Right = Move</li>
   <li>Z / X = Rotate</li>